DSR-RHIT/me447-visualizing-data/cm/tut-0604_rmd-elements.md

 -   Add a couple of paragraphs on any topic at all.
 -   Add markup tags to make a word or phrase *italic*, another **bold.**
 -   Knit HTML to check that everything works as expected.
+-   Spellcheck using the F7 function key when your script pane is active.

 code chunk
 ----------